ubc-cpsc455-2024S/project-16_dev_dynasty/README.md

 - **Ongoing Communication**: Throughout development, we communicated via email to clarify and define additional requirements.

-- **Testing and Feedback**: Late in the process, we shared the deployed URL with our contact for testing and feedback.
+- **Testing and Feedback**: Late in the development process, we shared the deployed URL with our contact for testing and feedback.

-- **Future Opportunities**: There may be opportunities to continue developing the application on behalf of the company after completing this class.
+- **Future Opportunities**: There may be opportunities to continue developing the application on behalf of the company after completing this course.

 ### Automated Emails